-His self-congratulatory, self-deprecating charm has become his trademark, so much that Nobel Prize Winner Bob Dylan himself once gave him the weighty description of “pure Proustian existentialism, midwestern mind trips to the nth degree.”
+His self-congratulatory, self-deprecating charm has become his trademark, so much that Nobel Prize winner Bob Dylan himself once gave him the weighty description of “pure Proustian existentialism, Midwestern mind trips to the nth degree.”
 Prine’s songs find the humor in the sadness and the absurd in the mundane.
-Also, I feel it important to point out, Prine still uses a flip phone.
+Also, I feel it important to point out that Prine still uses a flip phone.

 Noisey: How many songs do you think were actually in those boxes?